Dragon Anatomy and Physiology

 Orbit

-In the vertebrate skull, a depression or cavity that houses the
+A depression or cavity in the skull that houses the eyeball.
+[19]

 P